Orange County Homeless Management Information System (OCHMIS)

 Providing Your Consent for Sharing PPI in the HMIS

-If you choose to share your PPI in HMIS, we must have your written consent.
+If you choose to share your PPI in the OC HMIS, we must have your written consent.
 Exception: In a situation where we are gathering PPI from you during a phone screening, street outreach, or community access center sign-in, your verbal consent can be used to share your information in HMIS.
 If we obtain your verbal consent, you will be requested to provide written consent during your initial assessment.
 If you do not appear for your initial assessment, your information will remain in HMIS until you revoke your consent in writing.

 How to Revoke Your Consent for Sharing Information in the HMIS